Singularities in positive characteristic, stratification and simplification of the singular locus: Algorithmic resolution of basic objects

 \

-In the case of characteristic zero, the resolution of simple basic objects can be defined if we assume, by induction, the resolution of basic objects on lower dimensional ambient spaces, which is guaranteed by the notion of {\em maximal contact}: a $d$-dimensional simple basic object $(V^{(d)},(J,b),E^{(d)})$ can be restricted, locally, to a smooth hypersurface, defining a $(d-1)$-dimensional basic object on this smooth lower dimensional space, $(V^{(d-1)},(J^{\prime},b^{\prime}),E^{(d-1)})$.
+In the case of characteristic zero, the resolution of simple basic objects can be defined if we assume, by induction, the resolution of basic objects on lower dimensional ambient spaces.
+This is guaranteed by the notion of {\em maximal contact}: a $d$-dimensional simple basic object $(V^{(d)},(J,b),E^{(d)})$ can be restricted, locally, to a smooth hypersurface, defining a $(d-1)$-dimensional basic object on this smooth lower dimensional space, $(V^{(d-1)},(J^{\prime},b^{\prime}),E^{(d-1)})$.
 Furthermore, the link between the original basic object and the restricted one is sufficiently strong so that a resolution of the latter induces a resolution of the former, since there are commutative diagrams of transformations and restrictions:

-In other words, simple basic objects can be resolved by induction: a resolution of simple basic objects in lower dimension can also be defined in terms of satellite functions leading to the reduction to the monomial case (and resolution in the monomial case) in the lower dimension. } \end{Paragraph}
+In other words, {\bf simple basic objects can be resolved by induction}: starting from a simple basic object, a new basic object can be defined in lower dimension.
+A resolution of the latter can also be defined in terms of satellite functions in lower dimension.
+This in turns defines a resolution of the original simple basic object. } \end{Paragraph}